-The Rotherham integrated care partnership (ICP) is the local delivery arm of the wider South Yorkshire and Bassetlaw integrated care system (ICS), previously known as the sustainability and transformation plan.
+The Rotherham Integrated Care Partnership (ICP) is the local delivery arm of the wider South Yorkshire and Bassetlaw Integrated Partnership.
 The local ICP is about health and care partner organisations in Rotherham sharing responsibility for the planning and delivery of improved and sustainable health and social care for local people.
-By Spring 2018 the ICP will have published the second Rotherham integrated health and social care place plan, which will deliver a set of 'place' priorities under five workstreams aligned to the health and wellbeing strategy aims:
+By Spring 2018 the ICP will have published the second Rotherham Integrated Health and Social Care Place Plan, which will deliver a set of 'place' priorities under five workstreams aligned to the health and wellbeing strategy aims:

 - Transforming services for children and young people

-- Transforming mental health services
+- · Transforming mental health services

 - Transforming learning disability services

 - Transforming urgent care services

 - Transforming community care services